csandorfr/Workshop-Functional-Genomics-DRI/README.md

 This repository contains all the material regarding the Functional Genomics Workshop including:

-* the material and the code of 5 of 6 Demos: DAPPLE, GONet, FUMA, PLN
+* the material and the code of 5 of 6 Demos: DAPPLE, GONet, FUMA, Cytoscape, PLN
 * the slides:  `Workshop_Functional_Genomics_28_02_2019.pptx`

 ## DAPPLE: Protein-Protein Interactions Network